caterinasworld/frontend-homework-deprecated/README.md

 ### Assignment 3 - JavaScript

 - Form Input
+- URL Parsing
 - Count
-- RegEx
 - Palindrome
-- Background
+- Background Color Change
-- APIs and Fetch

 Check D2L or Drive for more details on each assignment